Lubenz007/lubenz007.github.io/_posts/2023-05-13-AzureUsage.md

 tags: [azure,usage]     # TAG names should always be lowercase
 ---

-Need to keep track of your Azure usage? here is a way to use github actions to keep track of your usage.
+### Need to keep track of your Azure usage? here is a way to use github actions to keep track of your usage.
 And send you a Teams message if you are over a certain amount.

-You need to enable webhook in Teams and add the webhook to the script.
-And create a Service Principal with access to the subscription you want to monitor.
+> You need to enable webhook in Teams and add the webhook to the script, and create a Service Principal with access to the subscription you want to monitor.
+{: .prompt-info }

 Service Principal
 ```powershell